Folk Arts Apprenticeship Program

 Should I apply for a folk arts apprenticeship?

-Master artists are skilled practitioners of a traditional art form or practice.
+Master artists are skilled practitioners of a traditional art form or heritage practice.
 They are considered a strong representative of the tradition by their community.
 Apprentices should already have some skill and be very interested in continuing the art form.
 A master artist and apprentice will apply together.

 Feel free to reach out to the Folk Arts Coordinator to discuss if you are a good fit for the program.